tiana-horn/folade2022/README.md

 Use password: test123 to view

 Allows guests to search for their invitation and RSVP to multiple events.
-Features included "Coming Soon" functionality for pages not ready to be published, image carousels, site password protection, and custom cursors on desktop.
+Features include "Coming Soon" functionality for pages not ready to be published, image carousels, site password protection, and custom cursors on desktop.
+Clients can edit text and images on pages through admin dashboard